kellyghui/koskella_lab_notebook/RBG/README.md

 # 10/03/2024

-note: 10^3 and 10^4 may be swapped for 10/03. check book.
-Also I am not clear on these dates but the order of trials is correct
+I am not clear on these dates but the order of trials is correct
 ### OD correlations

 | 10^3 PFU | 10^4 PFU |